jaegdi/image-tools/README.md

 ##### What to report, which types

   -all
-      output all imageStreams imageStreamTags and Image's
+      collect and output all imageStreams imageStreamTags and Image's

   -image
-      output of Image's
+      collect and output of Image's

   -istag
-      output of imageStreamTags
+      collect and output of imageStreamTags

   -is
-      output of imageStreams
+      collect and output of imageStreams

   -used
-      output used imageStreams imageStreamTags and Image's from all clusters
+      collect and output used imageStreams imageStreamTags and Image's from all clusters

 ##### filter